Summer means increased thunderstorms in many places. While some humans enjoy the beauty of the afternoon storm, it is a nightmare for pet owners.

 Lose the Stress and Help Your Pet Overcome Fear of Thunderstorms

-Storm phobia causes are different for different pets.
+All pets have different reasons for their fear of storms.
 For some, it is the thunder, while others are sensitive to the barometric pressure changes.
 You can soothe your pets with techniques like calming formulas of dog CBD or cat CBD when you observe the signs.
 Remember to always consult with your veterinarian before using any supplements.